 Berlin's Boy Scout Troop 48, founded in 1964, has one of the most active Scout programs in South Jersey.
-For the last fifty years, the troop has centered around our monthly camping trips: canoeing the Wading River, hiking the Delaware Water Gap, whitewater rafting in the Poconos, or exploring the battlefields at Gettysburg and Antietam, just to name a few.
+For the last fifty-one years, the troop has centered around our monthly camping trips: canoeing the Wading River, hiking the Delaware Water Gap, whitewater rafting in the Poconos, or exploring the battlefields at Gettysburg and Antietam, just to name a few.

 In addition to camping and high adventure trips, Troop 48 strives have our young men develop leadership abilities, teamwork, outdoor skills, and good citizenship, all in accordance with the principles of Scouting.
 Along the way, the Scouts have awesome adventures and a ton of fun.

 Of course, we like to accomplish all of these things while encouraging our scouts to have fun.
 Campfires, competitions at meetings, manhunt on camping trips...